 Anthos clusters on VMware (GKE on-prem) supports OpenID Connect (OIDC) for authenticating against user clusters using the command line.
 See the following topics:

-To log in via Google Cloud Console, Anthos clusters on VMware supports using a Kubernetes service account's bearer token.
-See Logging in to a cluster from Cloud Console.
+To log in via Google Cloud console, Anthos clusters on VMware supports using a Kubernetes service account's bearer token.
+See Logging in to a cluster from console.